Dishwasher reviews: FAQs

 What should I do if I own a recalled or unsafe dishwasher?

-Some manufacturers, such as Hotpoint, Bosch, Siemens and Neff, have recalled dishwashers due to potential fire risks.
+Some manufacturers, such as Hotpoint, Bosch, Siemens and Neff, have recalled dishwashers owing to potential fire risks.
 To find out more about which dishwasher models have been recalled and what to do if you own a recalled dishwasher read our guide to dishwasher recalls.
 You can also tell us about your experiences of unsafe appliances with our quick appliance safety questionnaire.

 What's the best way to get rid of my old dishwasher?

-Your local authority has a responsibility to offer a collection service for the disposal of waste machines, but it's a bit of a postcode lottery.
+Your local council has a responsibility to offer a collection service for the disposal of waste machines, but it's a bit of a postcode lottery.
 Some councils offer free collection; others charge up to £30.

 If you can take the machine to your local civic amenity yourself, though, there should be no charge.